-If you can see traces of physical damage, it usually means that the CPU was mishandled at some point and may cause connectivity issues with the pins on the motherboard CPU socket, depending on how bad the damage is.
+If you can see traces of physical damage, it usually means that it was mishandled at some point and may cause connectivity issues with the pins on the motherboard CPU socket, depending on how bad the damage is.

 This kind of damage can produce intermittent faults or startup failure.
-So be meticulous when inspecting the pads so you can spot potential problems that may be causing improper behavior of the CPU.
+So be meticulous when inspecting the pads to spot potential problems that may be causing improper CPU behavior.